nipungarg30/Logistic-Regression-Lead-Scoring-Case-Study/README.md

 score would mean that the lead is hot, i.e. is most likely to convert whereas a lower score would mean that the lead is cold and will mostly not get converted.

 ## Files in Repository
-- Lead Scoring Case Study python file.
+- Lead Scoring Case Study python file
 - Leads.csv - Data File
 - Leads Data Dictionary
 - Presentation file